 Subsequently, the scope of the programs offered broadened to include studies related to economics in the social sciences, such as industrial relations and government.
 In 1985, the Faculty of Economics and Business introduced the Bachelor (and Masters) of Economic and Social Sciences, which made available a range of social science subjects.

-The Business School has an extensive range of Masters by coursework programs on offer today, including a number of highly specialised programs such as Transport Management and Organisational Coaching.
+The Business School has an extensive range of Masters by coursework programs on offer today, including a number of highly specialised programs such as Transport Management and International Business.
 The Master of Commerce, introduced in 1995, has become hugely popular, as has the Master of Professional Accounting (1997).
 Most recently, the pre-experience Master of Management and specialist Master of Marketing were introduced for Semester 1, 2009.

 In 1999 the Faculty of Economics (as it was known at the time) embarked on a major strategic review of all academic and administrative functions, scholarship in teaching and research, physical and technological infrastructure, and financial resources.